-You’ll need to treat your child again about one week after the first lice treatment, to kill any eggs that have hatched and become live lice since the first treatment.
+You’ll need to treat your child again about one week after the first lice treatment, to kill any eggs that have hatched and become mature lice since the first treatment.

 - Apply a generous amount of conditioner to your child’s wet hair.
 Rub it into the scalp and along the hair shafts.

 - Leave the conditioner on for at least 15 minutes.
-You might want to place a shower cap over your child’s head while you’re waiting.
+You might want to put a shower cap over your child’s head while you’re waiting.
 The conditioner suffocates the lice, and they release their claws from the hair shaft or scalp.

 - Use the special lice comb to remove the conditioner from your child’s hair.
 Insert the comb until it gently touches the scalp and then brush down firmly.
 Clean the comb between strokes using a tissue or tap water.
 You’ll often be able to see how many lice you’ve combed out of your child’s hair.

-Repeated wet-combing is very effective at treating head lice and should be repeated every 2-3 days for two weeks, until a full combing doesn’t show any eggs or lice on the entire scalp.
+Repeated wet-combing is a very good head lice treatment.
+Comb every 2-3 days for two weeks, until a full combing doesn’t show any eggs or lice on the entire scalp.

-If your child has head lice, he doesn’t need to have a drastic haircut – this won’t treat or prevent lice infestation.
+If your child has head lice, she doesn’t need to have a drastic haircut – this won’t treat or prevent lice infestation.